ciniks117/CSyn/README.md

 src/ contains the source code of SCSyn.
 models/ contains the Simulink models used for experiments.
 utils/ folder contains some auxiliary scripts.
-logs/ folder contains logs generation during execution. images/ contains some plots generated during experiments. breach/ contains the BREACH toolbox stl/ contains the specifications used in experiments
+logs/ folder contains logs generation during execution.
+images/ contains some plots generated during experiments.
+breach/ contains the BREACH toolbox.
+stl/ contains the specifications used in experiments.